Designing Clarity for Service Operations

 Edu-Futuro tracked beneficiaries and services across Excel and Apricot, making data hard to find, easy to break, and difficult to share safely across teams.

-Through stakeholder interviews and workflow mapping, I found repeated friction around duplicate data entry, unclear service status, and lack of visibility into who was receiving what support, and when.
+Through stakeholder interviews and workflow mapping, I identified friction from duplicate data entry, unclear service status, limited visibility into support, and language barriers that made interviews essential.

 The user needs